BotechStudio/fudge-docs/docs/CMS.md

 };
 ```

-open the **index.js** file and import product.js and products.js.
-this "container" file will make the switch between the two and make sure when we are choosing a document, the only document will be shown with the schema components.
-the implementation will look somthing like this:
+Open the **index.js** file and import product.js and products.js.
+This “container” file will make the switch between the two and ensure that selected documents will only be shown with schema components.
+The implementation looks something like this:

 ```javascript
 {